DamianMac/damianmac.github.io/_posts/2015-03-06-a-devops-bedtime-story.md

 **Seriously.**

-The system in question was offline until about 4pm that day, because although "the process" couldn't protect it from human error, but "the process" was still trusted as the only safeguard they had.
+The system in question was offline until about 4pm that day, because although "the process" couldn't protect it from human error, "the process" was still trusted as the only safeguard they had.

 ## Do you have a point ? ##

-I've done a lot of consulting and speaking about devops, automation and agile.
+I've done a lot of consulting and speaking about DevOps, automation and agile.
 Fairly often I'll get some management type derisively tell me that all my ideas are all well and good in the fantasy world I live in.
 But THEY have process, and regulation, and ITIL!

 It's an argument I can usually win.